 Implant case book 1.
 Gate Clinic

 Dental implants are metal anchors, which act as tooth root substitutes.
 These are placed into the natural bone normally with local anaesthetic or intravenous sedation.
 Usually (but not always) you then have to wait three to four months before the implant can be loaded or restored.
 Dental implants can be used to replace one, two or all your teeth.

 Dental Implants need enough bone in the right place to put an adequately sized implant where it is needed and have enough support for the tooth or bridge that is planned.
 If you do not have enough bone we may need to give you more bone.
 With advances on modern techniques, with the correct case selection this is now quite predicable.
-If further bone is required this may be added at the time of implant placement or sometimes must be completed before the implant is placed.

 This is similar in aim to a sinus graft.
 Where the back teeth were lost a long time ago and the bone that was around the teeth has shrunk, and you need to place dental implants where there is inadequate bone above the nerve.
 By moving the “cable” of the nerve of the lower jaw to the side, the bone below can be used also for implant placement to engage adequate bone volume.